Must try food and drinks in Istria

 What makes wild asparagus (šparuge) particularly special in Istria is its long history and unique flavor.
 This wild plant, considered one of the oldest in the Mediterranean, has been foraged in Istria for centuries, dating back to ancient times.
 The Greeks, Romans, and Egyptians all recognized its value—not just for its taste but also for its medicinal properties.
 In fact, ancient civilizations used asparagus to treat insect bites and toothaches.
 The Romans went a step further by cultivating asparagus so they could enjoy it even beyond its natural season, and in some cultures, it was even considered an aphrodisiac.

-Best Snacks and Appetizers
+Best snacks and appetizers

 Istria’s appetizers are a delightful introduction to its rich culinary heritage, often featuring cured meats, cheeses, and local olives.
 These snacks highlight methods passed down through generations, making them a true reflection of Istrian craftsmanship.